-Tecentriq (chemical name: atezolizumab) is approved by the U.S. Food and Drug Administration (FDA) to be used in combination with the chemotherapy medicine Abraxane (chemical name: albumin-bound or nab-paclitaxel) as a first treatment for unresectable locally advanced or metastatic triple-negative, PD-L1-positive breast cancer.
+Tecentriq (chemical name: atezolizumab) was granted accelerated approval by the U.S. Food and Drug Administration (FDA) in March 2019 to be used in combination with the chemotherapy medicine Abraxane (chemical name: albumin-bound or nab-paclitaxel) to treat unresectable locally advanced or metastatic triple-negative, PD-L1-positive breast cancer.

 How Tecentriq works

 Tecentriq is a type of immunotherapy called an “immune checkpoint inhibitor.”
 Immune checkpoints are proteins in your body that help your immune system tell the difference between your own cells and foreign invaders, such as harmful bacteria.
 Cancer cells sometimes find ways to use these immune checkpoint proteins as a shield to avoid being identified and attacked by the immune system.